simad/nook/content/notes/luctor-et-emergo.md

 draft: false
 ---

 I’m going through some challenging times at the moment.
-It’s a tapestry of uncertainty, its fibers woven in patterns of patience and discomfort, and I’m sitting quietly right in the middle of this tapestry.
+It’s a tapestry of uncertainty, its fibers woven in patterns of patience and discomfort, and I’m sitting quietly right in the middle of it.

 I would consider myself an agentic person, which means I have hardly ever had to really process feelings of powerlessness.
 I always ejected them from my system by sheer will and decisive action.
 I changed things that were uncomfortable.
 I left situations and people who brought uncertainty.
 I created a shell of productivity and success on which they would just bounce off and dissolve into the aether.